AndrewFarley/slack-notifier/README.md

   * Log Level
   * Emoji
   * Icon
+* Example code and functions to include and call directly from PHP or from Bash

 # Configuration / Setup
 Note: apt-get examples below are for Ubuntu, adjust accordingly for your distribution